adriantreloar/qcic/README.rst

     :target: https://pypi.python.org/pypi/qcic

-Monitor for expected messages and send out mor emessages if they are not received
+Monitor for expected messages and send out more messages if they are not received

 Features
 --------

-* TODO
+* Load a set of schedules of expected messages from one or more JSON files
+* Wait for the messages to arrive
+* Create an email to escalate issues to humans